eraybasar/pesdk-docs/_guides/html5/v3_6/features/configuration.md

 ---
-layout: guide
+layout: guides/content
-title: Configuration # title as shown in the menu and
+title: &title Configuration # title as shown in the menu and

+menuitem: *title
-order: 1
+order: 0
+platform:
+  - html5
+version:
+  - v3_6
 category:
-  - html5 # One of the categories
   - guide
   - feature
 tags: &tags # tags that are necessary
   - photo editor

 published: true # Either published or not
 ---
 # Configuration

 You can easily configure the editor to disable specific tools, hide buttons etc. by adding properties